-Great for a quick breakfast, I often make a dozen and keep them in the freezer.
+Great for a quick breakfast, I often make a dozen of these Pumpkin Zucchini Muffins and keep them in the freezer.
 All you need to do is pop them in the microwave for 30 seconds and run out the door.
-Time permitting, I “ice” them with a nut butter.

 One of my standards has been a 92 Calorie Zucchini Protein Muffin, but this week I made a new favorite: Pumpkin Zucchini Muffins.

 The zucchini and the pumpkin puree make this super-moist pumpkin bread-esque breakfast muffin.

 Muffins for breakfast are usually more of a “treat” food for me because they are SO high in sugar.

 If I eat a lot of sugar for breakfast, I crash hard a few hours later at work.

 These muffins are a different story.
 I have been experimenting with xylitol and managed to get the sugar content down to only 5g!
 Xylitol is a naturally-occurring sugar substitute derived from berries, mushrooms, and other fruits.

 Xylitol can be hard to find – I stumbled upon it by accident while checking out a new (to me) natural foods store.
 I recommend ordering it online if you can’t find it at a local store.
 It’s well-worth the shipping/extra effort because it doesn’t have that fake taste so many other sugar replacers have.

 While there is some sweetener, these muffins aren’t super sweet.
 If you like a sugary breakfast muffin, try adding a few dates to the mix.